esb580/futhark/README.md

 3. **Set Up a Virtual Environment**
    - Open the terminal and create a virtual environment:
      ```sh
-     python3 -m venv .env
+     python3 -m venv .venv
      ```
-   - Add the `.env/` directory to `.gitignore` to avoid committing it:
+   - Add the `.venv/` directory to `.gitignore` to avoid committing it:
      ```ignore
-     .env/
+     .venv/
      ```

 4. **Activate the Virtual Environment**